Basics

 - Adjusting the position of your computer keyboard to prevent carpal tunnel syndrome

-- Being sure that the height of your desk chair allows your feet to rest flat on floor
+- Being sure that the height of your desk chair allows your feet to rest flat on the floor

 - Learning the right way to lift heavy objects to prevent back injuries